Government H-1B Sponsorship Jobs in Ohio

 Get Access To All Jobs

-Job Roles in Government in Ohio
+H-1B Government Job Roles in Ohio

 Partnerships & Business Development6 jobs

-Customer Service5 jobs
+Customer Service & Support4 jobs

-Accounting4 jobs
+Sales4 jobs

-Business Development4 jobs
+Business Operations2 jobs

-See all 77+ Government Ohio jobs
+See all Government H-1B Jobs in Ohio

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Government Ohio roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Government H-1B Sponsorship Jobs in Ohio: Frequently Asked Questions

 Which government employers in Ohio sponsor H-1B visas?

-Public universities are among the most active H-1B sponsors in Ohio's government sector, with Ohio State University, the University of Cincinnati, and Case Western Reserve University filing petitions for researchers and technical staff.
+Public universities are among the most active H-1B visa sponsors in Ohio's government sector, with Ohio State University, the University of Cincinnati, and Case Western Reserve University filing petitions for researchers and technical staff.
 Federal agencies operating in Ohio, including those tied to Wright-Patterson Air Force Base and the Department of Veterans Affairs, also sponsor H-1B workers, as do state agencies and regional public health organizations.

 Which cities in Ohio have the most government H-1B sponsorship jobs?